dskmbbltd/dskmbbltd/README.md

 # Hi!
 ## Programming/IT student at Haaga-Helia.
-Currently working on my final courses:
+Currently working on my final courses.
 ## A group project building a ticket purchasing application
 - utilising Scrum
 - Java, Spring Boot